Best Travel Apps Every Traveller Needs In 2021

 We can’t go without a Google travel app!
 This well-known app works best when you turn your location on.
 It helps you orient yourself and navigate foreign countries easily.

-Pros: Functional, extensive, informative, real-time navigation
+Pros: Functional, extensive, informative, real-time navigation as well as offline maps

 Cons: Drains your battery more quickly, some information might be missing depending on the country